"

 A few minutes later, I answered my phone, and a small brown tabby cat appeared on the screen.
 After we exchanged hellos, Valerie, the cat’s foster mom, introduced the two of us: Ava was a playful and affectionate seven-month-old who didn’t get along with the resident cat in Valerie’s apartment.
 She had big, bright green eyes, a white smudge on the bridge of her nose, and a fluffy tail, like a raccoon.
 Read more . . .

-Kristen Hassen-Auerbach, director of Pima Animal Care Center in Tucson, Arizona, of one the largest open-admission shelters in the country, observed that the COVID-19 pandemic forced an overnight transformation of animal sheltering from a focus on institutionalizing large numbers of animals in a central facility to helping keep families together and calling upon the community to open their homes to animals while permanent solutions could be identified.
+Kristen Hassen, then director of Pima Animal Care Center in Tucson, Arizona, one the largest open-admission shelters in the country, observed that the pandemic forced an overnight transformation of animal sheltering from a focus on institutionalizing large numbers of animals in a central facility to helping keep families together and calling upon the community to open their homes to animals while permanent solutions could be identified.

 “In considering what a different future for homeless pets might look like, we know that ultimately, we must de-institutionalize the work of caring for lost and temporarily homeless pets, create a distributed model of animal social services to serve pets in the neighborhoods where they live, with the ultimate goal of keeping the vast majority of pets home or very close to home.
 Serious thought and planning around implementing this model would have seemed insurmountable, if not impossible, prior to the emergence of COVID-19.
 The emergence of this disease, tragically spread through much of the world has profoundly disrupted life and the status quo for many institutions, including animal services.